eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the Ankaios Server gets the `ToServer` message `UpdateState` and detects a change of the state where a workload is present only in the Current State, the Ankaios Server shall send a `FromServer` message to the corresponding Ankaios Agent to delete the workload.
+When the Ankaios Server gets the `ToServer` message `UpdateStateRequest` and detects a change of the state where a workload is present only in the Current State, the Ankaios Server shall send a `FromServer` message to the corresponding Ankaios Agent to delete the workload.

 Tags: